 Please read the guide on the topics on disciplinary penalties and procedures.
 More use will be made of formal warnings, which become a matter of record.
-The words "disciplinary probation" will be entered in the College transcript file for those given this penalty.
-Unless this is cleared by the Vice President for Student Affairs, the transcript will be issued to other colleges or employers with those words stamped upon it.
 Suspension or expulsion must be considered for those who are repeated or flagrant offenders.
 Some offenders may expect to receive suspension of three (3) to five (5) days from classes and from the grounds, possibly accompanied by disciplinary probation upon return.
 The use of vulgar or abusive language in offices when discussing a problem will result in immediate suspension from the grounds and classes.
 Various student privileges may be withdrawn as a part of any disciplinary penalty.
 Work or other service requirements may be made.
 Counseling and/or the attendance in special course sessions may be required.

 The student conduct procedures have been established to guide the fair and uniform interpretation and enforcement of the Northern Oklahoma College Student Code of Conduct.
 These procedures are applicable to any student or organization charged with a major violation which my result in suspension or expulsion.
 These conduct procedures are designed to allow for fact finding, decision making in the context of an educational community and to encourage students to take responsibility for their own actions.
 The intent is to provide adequate procedural safeguards to protect the rights of the individual student and/or student organization and the legitimate interests of Northern Oklahoma College.